spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/50-restore-cluster-backup.md

 - *Destination cluster* - The cluster where you want to restore the backup

-Before you restore a backup, an important consideration is regarding the storage classes in the destination cluster.
-The following section will provide more details.
+Before you restore a backup, take a moment and review the storage classes in the destination cluster.
+The following section will provide more details about the storage classes and how to identify them.

 <br />

 ## Storage Class